-It doesn't matter that I am registered on the national Do Not Call List because the scammers are just dialing random numbers.
+It doesn't matter that I am registered on the national Do Not Call List.
+Why not?
+Because the scammers are just dialing random numbers.
 It also doesn't matter that they can be calling from another continent because with the use of caller ID spoofing, they make it look like it is someone local is calling.

-If you don't leave a voice mail, I will not note your number from the call display about why you are calling and still will not pick up the phone the second time you call.
+If you don't leave a voicemail, I will not note your number from the call display about why you are calling and still will not pick up the phone the second time you call.
 Simply put, if I don't know you, I now will never pick up the phone unless you leave a voice mail.

-If you are looking for some tips on how to leave an effective voice mail, just enter in the term “voice mail” in the search box on our blog.
-Specifically, I think you will find “Why Your Prospect Can't Return Your Voice Mail” particularly interesting.
+If you are looking for some tips on how to leave an effective voicemail, just enter in the term 'voicemail' in the search box on our blog.
+Specifically, I think you will find “Why Your Prospect Can't Return Your Voicemail” particularly interesting.